i05nagai/memorandum/language/english_speaking.md

     * take place in
     * If you take a taxi ride, you could use vegetables as payment for the cab ride
     * take on
-        * Dont' tkae on too much work. the extra cash isn't worth it
+        * Dont' take on too much work. the extra cash isn't worth it
         * Her face took on a fiece expression
         * His life had taken on a new dimension
         * Nigeria will take on Agentina in the first round of the World Cup on Saturday